Huskydog9988/offtext/README.md

 ## 📝 Notes

 - The generate command is the default command meaning it can be used like: `offtext <your text here>`

-- You can also used the exposed api in your projects: